dgmmaran/AWS_Serverless_Lab/README.md

 The request payload you send in the POST request identifies the DynamoDB operation and provides necessary data.
 For example:

-The following is a sample request payload for a DynamoDB create item operation:
+Sample request payload for a DynamoDB create item operation:

 ```json
 {